Edit this page

 While Metro is designed for universal app development, it's often compared to other web-only bundlers.
 Here are some key differences:

 While bundlers like Vite leverage built-in ESM support in the browser, this approach can lead to slower practical development times at medium to large scales due to thousands of cascading network requests.
-Metro performs bundling in local development, which is better suited for React Native's larger module count.
+Metro performs bundling in local development, which aligns the development results much closer to the production results and is better suited for React Native's larger module count.

 Several bundlers are opting to write their core in Rust for performance reasons, but this comes with some trade-offs, such as more challenging contributions, patches, and development.
 Metro uses a mix of technologies based on the operation: